Fall Grants 2016

 Awards and Festival History

-Dragon Award for Best Nordic Documentary, Gothenburg International Film Festival 2017 (WP)
+Dragon Award for Best Nordic Documentary, Gothenburg IFF 2017 (WP)